akaanirban/NSL-Spindle/README.md

     - All cluster head streams visible/accessible
     - Can be run on one Kafka cluster
 - Replace Cluster source and sink with test program
+    - Simulating tens to hundreds of clusters
     - Read state from database
     - Select cluster head
     - Write to cluster head stream or drop message
 - Replace cloud sink with program to log output
-    - Write to file?
+    - Similar design to cluster source/sink simulator
-    - Write to database?
+    - Add delay for cluster head to cloud
 - Modify Query manager to read from database

 ### (Some) Database Options